Terms of Reference

 The Committee is authorised:

-11.2. in consultation with the Company Secretary, where necessary to fulfil its duties, to obtain any outside legal or other professional advice including the advice of independent remuneration consultants and to secure the attendance of external advisers of its meetings;
+11.2 in consultation with the Company Secretary, where necessary to fulfil its duties, to obtain any outside legal or other professional advice including the advice of independent remuneration consultants and to secure the attendance of external advisers at its meetings;